-Figure 12.
-Section for recent medical care.
+.

-Then, the Veteran will be asked where they plan to receive VA health care (Figure 13).
-This is so the application can be reviewed by a Caregiver Support Coordinator at that location.
+The Veteran will be asked where they plan to receive VA health care (Figure 12).
+This is so the application can be reviewed by a Facility Caregiver Support Program Staff member at that location.
 This information is required to complete the form.

-Figure 13.
+Figure 12.
 Where the Veteran plans to receive care.